-A railroad once chugged its way through East Chattanooga, starting at Warner Park and winding its way several miles past the East Tennessee, Virginia line to the busy Boyce Station, where the Western & Atlantic and Cincinnati Southern lines joined.
+A railroad once chugged its way through East Chattanooga, starting near Warner Park and winding its way several miles past the East Tennessee, Virginia line to the busy Boyce Station, where the Western & Atlantic and Cincinnati Southern lines joined.

 You can still see where the East Chattanooga route veered away from the Belt Line that went past the National Cemetery and Warner Park.
 This is between Oak and Vine streets on EPB property near Holtzclaw Avenue.

 There is also track at the crossing of Greenwood Avenue.